tabreturn/tabreturn.github.io/_posts/2019-01-10-processing.py_in_ten_lessons--05-_art_of_the_state.md

 translate(100,40)
 {% endhighlight %}

 This is the start of a rainbow-coloured bar chart.
 The `h` variable and `translate()` function define the first bar's height and starting position, respectively.
-You will begin with some 0-dimensional data, working your way up to a 3-dimensional list as you progress.
-To begin, here is a 0-dimensional integer value:
+You will begin with some '0-dimensional' data, working your way up to a 3-dimensional list as you progress.
+To begin, here is a single integer value:

 {% highlight py %}
 ...